HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 ## Non-root considerations

-In Linux environments, you must install the cumulative fix as the same user which you used to install HCL Portal originally.
+In Linux environments, you must install the cumulative fix as the same user which you used to install HCL DX originally.
 This could be either root or a non-root user.
 If you need to use a non-root user, ensure the following conditions are met:

 -   If you are installing as a non-root user on Linux, the `umask` setting for your login session must be set to 0022 or better. (`umask` is a setting that controls what file permissions are set for newly created files and directories.
 A value of 0022 correspond to permission settings of `(rwxr-xr-x)`.)
 If the `umask` is not set appropriately by default, you must set it when you start Installation Manager or when you open a command-line utility to run Installation Manager commands.
 -   The non-root user has a `"ulimit - n"` setting of at least 18192.
 This must be a number and not `"unlimited"`.